 Total Student Loan Debt By Type Of School

 Public schools account for the largest share of student loan debt, with a total of $714.6 billion owed.
 Foreign schools registered the lowest amount of student loan debt with $20.6 billion.

-Average Student Loan Balances
+What Is the Average Student Loan Debt?